What it is:

 Steps:

-You can apply through the portal by following pretty much the same steps as above.
-Take the Case ID to your police station with set of documents given above and you'll be able to receive the certificate.
+You can apply through the portal by following pretty much the same steps as for the Punjab portal.
+Take the Case ID and visit your nearest police station with your original CNIC, its photocopies and a few passport-size photographs.
+You'll be able to receive the certificate within the given time frame.

 For applicants from Azad Jammu & Kashmir (AJK), you can visit the nearest police station to apply for the certificate.
 If you are currently residing outside AJK, you can apply at the police station nearest to your present residence by submitting an affidavit along with your CNIC.